sharat87/pip-app/README.md

 # Installation

+## Antigen

-If you use [Antigen](https://github.com/zsh-users/antigen), then the following command will get you pip-app.
+If you use [Antigen](https://github.com/zsh-users/antigen), add the following command to your .zshrc with your other antigen bundle commands.

+    antigen bundle sharat87/pip-app

+## Zgen

+If you use [Zgen](tarjoilija/zgen), add

-    antigen-bundle sharat87/pip-app
+    zgen load sharat87/pip-app

+to your .zshrc along with your other zgen load commands.

+## Without a Framework

-If not, just clone this repo or just download the *pip-app.sh* file and add a source line to your `.bashrc` or `.zshrc` or whatever is your shell's equivalent.
+If you aren't using a framework, just clone this repo or just download the *pip-app.sh* file and add a source line to your `.bashrc` or `.zshrc` or whatever is your shell's equivalent.

     source /path/to/pip-app.sh